-While on campus, students should check their personal mailbox and email daily.
+While on campus, students should check their personal mailbox.
+Students should check their MiSPP email daily.
 Students should also read the information on the bulletin board located in the student kitchen area.
-This area is for communication from faculty and staff to promote connection with each other and post jobs, workshops, seminars, and other relevant announcements.
+This area is for communication from faculty and staff to promote connection with each other and post jobs, workshops, seminars, and other relevant information.